AnttiPerala/Browser-Based-Font-Manager/README.md

 # Browser-Based Font Manager
- A simple offline font manager that runs on a browser
+ A simple offline font manager that runs on a browser.
+Works on Windows, Linux and Mac.

-How to use:
+##How to use:

+###Windows:

 Download the release .zip from the releases section.